 Action: 1.)
 Check the EWG’s tap water database to see how your local water ranks.
 2.)
 Test your water for contaminants.
 3.)
 Choose a filter that best meets your needs – ranging from a simple carbon filter pitcher, to a faucet mount filter, a separate tap under sink model to a reverse osmosis filter system.

-The last thing you want to do with your fresh, healthy ingredients is to cook them in a toxin pan.
-Non-stick coatings are made with perfluorinated chemicals that not only leach into food but are persistent in your body and the environment – meaning they never go away.
-It’s not just pots and pans – stay away from non-stick versions of bakeware, rice cookers and other cooking appliances.
+The last thing you want to do with your fresh, healthy ingredients is to cook them in a toxic pan.
+Traditional non-stick coatings are made with perfluorinated chemicals that not only leach into food but are persistent in your body and the environment – meaning they never go away.
+It’s not just pots and pans – stay away from most non-stick versions of bakeware, rice cookers and other cooking appliances.

 Action: Toss out your non-stick cookware and switch to safe, non-toxic cast iron, stainless steel, enamel or ceramic cookware.